 Hyundai’s first attempt at a full-on eco car family is a strong one.
 The Ioniq comes in hybrid, plug-in and full electric forms, and all three offer plenty of practicality at an affordable price with lots of kit.
 However, the electric motor and petrol engine in the hybrid variants aren’t integrated as well as in the Toyota Prius, and the car isn’t as comfortable, either.

-Still, if efficiency on a budget is your main aim, the Ioniq is a great alternative to the Prius.
+On the other hand, Hyundai’s infotainment set-up is more impressive and if efficiency on a budget is your main aim, the Ioniq is a great alternative to the Prius.
 On top of that, the amount of standard equipment is very generous, while the cabin is more conventional and easier to get along with day-to-day.